JohnSnowLabs/spark-nlp/docs/_posts/luca-martial/2022-01-05-redl_drugprot_biobert_en.md

     .setOutputCol("re_ner_chunks")
     // .setRelationPairs(Array("CHEMICAL-GENE"))

-// The dataset this model is trained to is sentence-wise.
 // This model can also be trained on document-level relations - in which case, while predicting, use "document" instead of "sentence" as input. val drugprot_re_Model = RelationExtractionDLModel()
     .pretrained("redl_drugprot_biobert", "en", "clinical/models")